full control of your digital advertising. Try Free for 14 Days

 How Do Publishers Take Advantage of RTB?

-In the early 2010’s, publishers worried that RTB platforms would enable brands to pay them less for their inventory.
-However, by selling their impressions to the most relevant and motivated advertisers, the RTB auction helped publishers earn the highest price per impression.
+In the early 2010s, publishers worried that RTB platforms would let brands lowball their inventory.
+What actually happened was the opposite.
+By selling impressions to the most relevant and motivated advertisers, the RTB auction helped publishers earn a higher price per impression than they could negotiate manually.

-• Virtually trade with unlimited advertisers to minimize unsold inventory.
+• Trade with virtually unlimited advertisers to minimize unsold inventory and maximize fill rates.

-• Monetize even small media with low traffic or narrow audience.
+• Monetize small media with low traffic or narrow audiences that traditional buyers would ignore.

-• Earn the highest price for each impression by selling it at multiple auctions.
+• Earn the highest price per impression by making each one available across multiple ad exchanges simultaneously.

 The Pros and Cons of RTB for Advertisers

-With real-time bidding advertising, brands can automatically place ads in relevant spaces without much effort.
-Using their DSPs, they set up their targeting requirements.
-The DSPs select suitable impressions on open auctions, bid on them, and complete a purchase.
+With RTB programmatic advertising, brands automatically place ads in relevant spaces without the overhead of manual media buying.
+Advertisers set up their targeting in a DSP.
+The DSP selects suitable impressions from open auctions across multiple ad exchanges, bids on them, and completes the purchase.

-Aside from being a huge time saver, RTB makes paid marketing campaigns more productive and cost-effective by letting advertisers to:
+Beyond saving time, RTB makes paid advertising campaigns more productive and cost-efficient by allowing advertisers to:

-• Get access to the biggest selection of digital ad spaces and formats on the web.
+• Access the largest selection of digital ad inventory across display, video advertising, native, and audio formats on the open web.

-• Adjust, stop, or boost campaigns based on real-time performance reports.
+• Adjust, pause, or scale campaigns based on real-time performance data without waiting for insertion order renegotiations.

-On self-serve DSP campaigns, the ad spend includes the money paid per impression to publishers plus hidden bid markups.
+For self-serve DSP campaigns, ad spend includes the money paid per impression to publishers, plus hidden bid markups.
 Businesses with small paid marketing budgets still benefit from this model, though.
-On low-volume campaigns, the vendor’s markup of 10-50% on every impression price doesn’t translate into big expenses.
+For low-volume campaigns, the vendor’s 10-50% markup on the per-impression price doesn’t translate into significant expenses.

 Still, companies with big budgets might be willing to use a proprietary DSP to save money with real-time bidding.
 In this case, the company owns the platform and doesn’t have to pay any extra on top of their bids.

 To have your own DSP, you don’t necessarily need to build it from scratch — in-house advertising is a long and costly adventure.
 You’ll need to hire an engineering team and allocate hundreds of thousands of dollars to the development.
-Afterward, you’ll need to cover expenses related to software maintenance, such as bug fixes and improvements.
+Afterward, you’ll need to cover software maintenance expenses, such as bug fixes and improvements.
 The result will depend on your team’s skills and experience.
 There’s no guarantee you’ll be fully satisfied with the software you get.

-As an alternative, you can buy a white-label solution and launch it in a couple of weeks.
+Alternatively, you can buy a white-label solution and launch it in a couple of weeks.
 When opting for a white-label solution, you’ll get dependable software from experts for a much lower price.
-Plus, you can test it before buying so that you know what you’re getting.
+Plus, you can test it before buying to know what you’re getting.

 Now that you know what RTB is, try using it!
 Claim your 14-day free trial to test programmatic campaigns in Epom DSP.